What is an Exit Multiple?

-Exit multiple is one of the methods used to calculate the terminal value of the free cash flows of a business.
-The method assumes that the value of a business will be determined at the end of a projected period, based on the existing public market valuations.
+An exit multiple is one of the methods used to calculate the terminal value in a discounted cash flow formula to value a business.
+The method assumes that the value of a business can be determined at the end of a projected period, based on the existing public market valuations of comparable companies.
 The most commonly used multiples are EV/EBITDA and EV/EBIT.

 Analysts use exit multiples to estimate the value of a company by multiplying financial metrics such as EBIT and EBITDA by a factor that is similar to that of recently acquired companies.
 Exit multiple is sometimes referred to as terminal exit value.

 Terminal value refers to the value of a project or business at a future point in time beyond the explicit forecast period.
 Instead, it assumes that the growth rates of all future cash flows are consistent and stable beyond the forecast period.
 Terminal value is typically a large portion (>50%) of the total assessed value and is therefore very important.

 Terminal value addresses such limitations by allowing the inclusion of future cash flow values beyond the projection period while mitigating any issues that may arise from using the values of such cash flows.

 Using Discounted Cash Flows Method to Determine Terminal Value